 #3.
 Phuket, Thailand

 Thailand is famous for trashy Western and Chinese tourists alike.
-Though not every pothead partakes in the shenanigans associated with rowdy travelers, the high prevalence of them makes finding weed easy.
+Though not every pothead partakes in the shenanigans associated with rowdy travelers in The Land of Smiles, a high prevalence of revelers makes finding weed easy.
 Ask any wasted British tourist in any hostel in Phuket, and they’ll all have leads.
 If that fails, ask the transgender Thai receptionist if you can pay a little extra for “information”.

 #4 Ho Chi Minh, Vietnam